cokelaer/bioservices/bioservices/doc/source/protein.rst

 Get a unique identifier and gene names from a name
 ----------------------------------------------------

-In this tutorial we are interested in using BioServices to obtain information about a specific protein.
-Let us focus on ZAP70 protein (homo sapiens).

-From **Uniprot**, we can obtain its unique accession number, which may be useful later on.
+From **Uniprot**, we can obtain the unique accession number of ZAP70, which may be useful later on.
 Let us try to use the :meth:`~bioservices.uniprot.UniProt.search` method::

     >>> from bioservices import *